szZzr/Lattice-SVP/README.md

     * `$ export PKG_CONFIG_PATH=$VIRTUAL_ENV/lib/pkgconfig`
     * `$ export LD_LIBRARY_PATH=$VIRTUAL_ENV/lib`
     * `$ ./install-dependencies.sh $VIRTUAL_ENV`
 * Modify the virtual enviroment configuration to include the system's paths.

 ##### Build CPP's Static Library

 * If you don't have install the ZeroMQ, Boost and OpenMP libraries, here is a command for linux installation.
-  * `sudo apt-get install libzmq3-dev libboost-all-dev libomp5 libomp-dev`
+  * `$ sudo apt-get install libzmq3-dev libboost-all-dev libomp5 libomp-dev`
 * `$ cd path/to/Lattice-SVP/src/cpp_Lattice_SVP/include`
 * `$ nano Makefile`
 * This opens the compiler's instruction to create the static library.
 Everything is preset for you, the only think you need to do, is to change the `$INCLUDES` and the `$LIBRARIES` according with your system paths.
 So, need to find your system's `libboost_serialization` and `libzmq` includes and libs and you can replace according the default settings. *To find these files you can use `whereis`, `locate`, `mdfind`, etc... but suggest you to advice the default settings (common paths).*